Thomas Jungbauer

 Biography

-Jungbauer teaches the Business Strategy core module at the Samuel Curtis Johnson Graduate School of Management at Cornell University in the two-year MBA program as well as the MBA/FMBA Cornell-Tsinghua dual-degree program.
-He has also taught in the Cornell Tech MBA.
-During his graduate studies at the Kellogg School of Management at Northwestern University he taught sessions for various classes in economics, statistics, and strategy at the undergraduate, graduate, MBA, and executive level.
+At Cornell, Professor Jungbauer teaches the core Business Strategy module in the Two-Year MBA and the Cornell-Tsinghua Dual Degree Finance MBA programs.
+He has also taught in the Cornell Tech MBA program and is scheduled to teach in the Americas Executive MBA program in 2025.
+During his graduate studies at the Kellogg School of Management at Northwestern University, he led sessions across various economics, statistics, and strategy courses at the undergraduate, graduate, MBA, and executive levels.

-He received his PhD in managerial economics and strategy from the Kellogg School in 2016.
-He also holds master's degrees in managerial economics from Northwestern University and in economics from the Vienna Institute of Advanced Studies.
+Jungbauer earned his PhD in Managerial Economics and Strategy from Kellogg in 2016.
+He also holds master’s degrees in Managerial Economics and Strategy from Northwestern University and in Economics from the Vienna Institute of Advanced Studies.

 Selected Publications